Nothing says 'Utopia' like a Monorail: Wuppertal in 2121.

 THE ECOTOPIA 2121 PROJECT DESIGNS THE FUTURES OF CITIES WORLWIDE SO THEY TRANSFORM INTO SUPER-GREEN UTOPIAS.
 HERE, NOW, WE FOCUS ON THE GERMAN CITY OF WUPPERTAL.

 Wuppertal was one of the pioneering cities of industrialism in 19th century Germany.
-It has three particularly number of famous products from this period:
+It has three particularly famous products from this period:

 No 1 - aspirin,